L7 (band): Other appearances

-Controversies

-During their performance at the 1992 Reading Festival, the band experienced "technical difficulties with their audio equipment" and were forced to stall their set.
-The rowdy crowd grew restless and began throwing mud onto the stage, repeatedly pelting the band.
-In protest, lead vocalist Donita Sparks removed her tampon on-stage and threw it into the crowd yelling "Eat my used tampon, fuckers!"
-Sparks has remained unapologetic about the incident, and the tampon has been referred to as one of the "most unsanitary pieces of rock memorabilia in history."

-Later in 1992, Sparks caused controversy in the United Kingdom when she dropped her jeans and underwear on live television, appearing nude from the waist down, during an L7 performance on the late night UK programme The Word.
-Of the incident, Sparks later commented that the Word show L7 appeared on had a number of chaotic aspects already underway including "a men’s bum contest" and a "hidden camera in Oliver Reed’s dressing room, showing him intoxicated with his shirt off, which was really fucked up.
-So I added my contribution to this craziness."

-In 2000, the band raffled a one-night stand with Demetra Plakas at a London gig.
-The winner got to spend the night on the tour bus.
-Rolling Stone reported that Plakas and her bandmates decided "We're not being hypocritical about rock & roll anymore.
-Rock & roll is prostitution."

 Musical style, influences, and legacy

 L7's sound has been described as "unique and unforgiving, mixing a punk rock attitude with heavy sludge metal."
 A 2019 article on L7 in Alternative Press stated that "In the early-'90s underground, L7 were positively bulletproof and larger than life.
 Not as come-hither nymphs or saucy rock star minxes bestowed with privilege but as a hard-rocking unit" that could not be messed with.
 The band has been categorised as alternative metal, alternative rock, grunge, punk metal and punk rock.
 On the metal side of the band's sound, Donita Sparks acknowledged in July 2018 that L7 has metal influences but does not consider the group to be a "metal band", instead stating "at heart, we're punk rockers".

 Aesthetically, their style was subversive with a long-standing resistance to the expectation for girls to be eye-candy.
 L7 called themselves "slob girls" with ratty hair and clothes and bassist Jennifer Finch frequently performed barefoot onstage.
 Sparks summarized "If we were gonna be looked at, we were gonna be thrashin."

 A reviewer in 1995 stated that "L7 plays slow-riffing hard rock, fast punk rock and bluesy, catchy midtempo songs: generic forms upgraded by smart lyrics and pure irreverence on stage."